itsadityakr/Query-Master-Chat-Bot/README.md

-# AI Chatbot - Assistant Friday
+# Query Master - Chat Bot

 ## Overview

 This repository contains a Python script that creates a chatbot interface using OpenAI's GPT-3.5 Turbo model.
-The chatbot, named "Assistant Friday," allows users to have text-based conversations and offers the option to have responses spoken aloud using text-to-speech (TTS).
+The chatbot, named "Master," allows users to have text-based conversations and offers the option to have responses spoken aloud using text-to-speech (TTS).
 The script includes a rate limiting mechanism to control the number of responses per minute.

 ## Prerequisites